 Effectively managing invasive species is a critical element of maintaining ecosystem, community and economic health in the Central Kootenay.
 Since invasive species know no boundaries, a cooperative and collaborative approach is essential to ensure that invasive plant management activities are not hindered by geographic, jurisdictional and political boundaries.
 Land managers adopting a cooperative approach can more efficiently utilize limited funds and personnel and can collaboratively achieve mutual objectives.

-The CKISS has now published its NEW 5-Year Strategic Plan which is based on the 2007 strategic plan (see below) and has been updated to reflect current programs, goals, and strategies.
+The CKISS has now published its 5-Year Strategic Plan which is based on the 2007 strategic plan (see below) and has been updated to reflect current programs, goals, and strategies.

 Invasive Plant Management Area (IPMA) Operational Frameworks